Spend any time in the Illawarra and you will see that we LOVE our canine pals!

 And finally, for those looking for adventure… as a rule, dogs are not permitted in most NSW national parks and reserves, however She-Oak Crossing Walk (access via Nerang Road car park), is a 2-3 hour 4km loop located in Bomaderry Creek Regional Park and allows access for your dog, as long as they are on-leash at all times.

 Seeing our fur babies crashed out after a long walk is the best!
-Happy canine events to all!
-Jacky x

 Want to discover more Illawarra family-friendly adventures for all family members?
 Subscribe to our e-Newsletter!